-Academic Fresh Start is a plan of academic forgiveness provided for students who have demonstrated academic responsibility following their return to college.
-Academic Fresh Start allows the calculation of the grade-point average (GPA) and credit hours toward graduation to be based only on work done after returning to college.
+Academic Fresh Start is a plan of academic forgiveness provided for students who have demonstrated academic responsibility following their return point average (GPA) and credit hours toward graduation to be based only on work done after returning to college.

 Students who were formerly enrolled at New Mexico Junior College and who have been separated from all institutions of higher education for a minimum of three calendar years from last date of attendance are eligible for the program.